Imagine if you had only one week to live, or one month, or one year. Seriously, take a few minutes to imagine the emotional roller coaster.

 Preach one final time at Quest.

 I planted Quest Church in 2001 and still have the privilege of being the senior pastor here.
-If I had one week to live…I’d love to give one more sermon and while I currently preach a good solid hour on any given Sunday, I’d preach for a really long time and won’t care if I get any dirty looks from parents.
+If I had one week to live…I’d love to give one more sermon and while I currently preach a good solid hour on any given Sunday, I’d preach for a really really really long time and won’t care if I get any dirty looks from parents.
 It’s gonna be long.
 Real long.
 And then a long communion.

 And everyone’s gonna like it.